 There was no plan, no thought, no judgment, simply free association, playfulness, and joy.

 This also drew me to the realization that I knew little about women in abstract expressionism, and quickly discovered I was not the only one.
-So for many months I've been studying the works of historically underappreciated artists and creating collages as tributes to their work (click here to view collages.).
+So for many months I studied the works of historically underappreciated artists and created collages as tributes to their work (click here to view collages.).

-When I have a pile of shapes, I put on disposable gloves, get down on the floor with a canvas, a big jug of M. Graham Acrylic Gloss Medium and Varnish, a brush, and just let things happen.
+When I had a pile of shapes, I put on disposable gloves, got down on the floor with a canvas, a big jug of M. Graham Acrylic Gloss Medium and Varnish, a brush, and just let things happen.
 Once the canvas was covered, and I felt the rightness of colors/shapes, I let it dry, then drew lines, circles, outline with a fine point Sharpie pen.
 New eyes. . . pure expression:

 Contemplative beholding of art - indeed of anything - can lead to the animation of whatever is before us.
 New eyes, "the right eyes," suddenly open, waking us up, and consequently awakening everything around us.
 Arthur Zajonc, "Meditation and Art," Psychology Today, January 05, 2011.